-Second, use Destiny to find books in the library on your topic.
+First, use Destiny to find books in the library on your topic.
 The books available for this project range from very simple to very difficult but they are all valuable sources for your research.
 Additional books from the Hunterdon County Library are also available.

-Third, search for more information from an online database.
+Second, search for more information from an online database.
 Databases are collections of trusted resources and they are excellent research tools.

-Finally, if you still need information about your topic, use a website.
+- Third, use a website.
 Always start your search using a quality site like the Librarians Internet Index, the Internet Public Library or About.com.
 The sites that can be found from these sources are high-quality and have been reviewed.

 When using websites as sources, it is up to you to evaluate the site to determine if it is accurate and appropriate for your project.
 Keep in mind that there are many quality sites and many garbage sites.
 If you can not find an author name or a company name taking responsibility for the web page, you may not use it.